volundmush/mudtelnet/README.md

 ## FAQ
   __Q:__ This is cool!
 How can I help?
-  __A:__ Patreon support is always welcome.
+  __A:__ [Patreon](https://www.patreon.com/volund) support is always welcome.
 If you can code and have cool ideas or bug fixes, feel free to fork, edit, and pull request!
+Join our [discord](https://discord.gg/Sxuz3QNU8U) to really get cranking away though.

   __Q:__ I found a bug!
 What do I do?
   __A:__ Post it on this GitHub's Issues tracker.
 I'll see what I can do when I have time. ... or you can try to fix it yourself and submit a Pull Request.
 That's cool too.